OCDev1/OCDev1/README.md

 <h2 align="left"> Hi 👋!
-My name is Omri, I'm a Software Engineer at TradeOne and a Computer Science graduate @ Bar-Ilan University </h2>
+My name is Omri, I'm a Software Engineer at TradeOne and a Computer Science graduate from Bar-Ilan University </h2>

 <div align="left">
   <a href="https://www.linkedin.com/in/omri-cohen-dev/" target="_blank">